 The Better Cotton Assurance Programme is a key component of the Better Cotton Standard System.
-It involves farmers participating in a continuous cycle of learning and improvement, and is the central mechanism for assessing whether farmers can grow and sell Better Cotton.
+It involves farmers participating in a continuous cycle of learning and improvement and is the central mechanism for assessing whether farmers can be licensed to sell Better Cotton.

-Please use the dropdown menus below to view guidance materials for smallholders, medium farms and large farms.
+Please use the dropdown menus below to access additional information about the Better Cotton Assurance Programme, and to view guidance materials for Smallholders, Medium Farms and Large Farms.

 For any enquiries please use our contact form.